Gabby Hayes and the Redman Tobacco Indian meet at the blacksmith shop?

 Highly-Flammable Christmas Lights

 Remember these colored Christmas tree lights?
 Boy, did these things get HOT!
 But the incredible warmth of the colors is unforgettable.
 Modern light bulbs feel a little too clean and bright.
-I prefer the old glow of these babies.
-In typical fashion, even the box is cool!
+I prefer the old glow of these babies, which look incredible in the “squint test”!
+In typical retro fashion, even the BOX is cool!

 Old Christmas Ornaments